boltgolt/boltobserv/README.md

 <div align="center">
 	<img src="https://i.imgur.com/PDiQuLl.png" /><br />
 	<strong>Giving CSGO observers a powerful new radar.</strong><br />
-	<span>Easy to read, infinitely resizable, and with plenty of features the the default CSGO radar does not have.</span>
+	<span>Easy to read, infinitely resizable, and with plenty of features the default CSGO radar does not have.</span>
 </div>

 ## Features